 The other main features are a co-ordinated multidisciplinary and patient centred approach, the use of goal setting for patients, multidisciplinary meetings and information and education for both patients and staff.
 In addition, there are tried and tested methods of dealing with complications and other problems arising from strokes.

 Stroke related research is often undertaken on stroke units to improve care for patients.
-Our stroke service conducts several research studies including CLOTS3, LOTS trial of Care, A DNA resource for lacunar stroke and CADISS.
+Our stroke service conducts several research studies including TICH2, PRESERVE, PROMOTE, ROSE, FOCUS and RESTART.

 About this section of the website